 Airbus’ next-generation A350 XWB jetliner is being readied to shape efficiency for the future of flight from its planned service entry with Qatar Airways in the fourth quarter of 2014.

 In June – just over a year after MSN001’s historic first-ever takeoff – the fifth and final flight-test aircraft joined the company’s developmental fleet with MSN005’s maiden flight.
-As the second A350 XWB aircraft equipped with a full passenger cabin, this jetliner embodies the operationally definitive configuration for Type Certification duties and will be utilized for route proving and ETOPS (Extended range Twin Operations) validation.
+As the second A350 XWB aircraft equipped with a full passenger cabin, this jetliner embodies the operationally definitive configuration for Type Certification duties – including route-proving and ETOPS (Extended range Twin Operations) validation.

 A single-aisle evolution takes flight